-- gain ability to work as a research team member and become proficient in the use of advanced equipment used in environmental analysis, including gas chromatography (GC), high pressure liquid chromatography (HPLC), ion chromatography (IC) and inductively coupled plasma spectrometry (ICP) - evaluate and discuss sources of local and regional environmental threats and perform impact assessment studies - define simple research tasks and carry them out, and assist in more complex research tasks as required for professional work - demonstrate knowledge of the fundamentals of environmental modeling, environmental monitoring techniques and risk assessment - evaluate the ethical, social, civic, cultural and political dimensions as they relate to environmental issues - produce written and oral reports in the style most commonly used in scientific literature

-Recent events and current issues have raised major concerns related to the preservation of the environment.
-Local governments and private industries have begun to recognize the importance of conservation, recycling and environmental awareness.
+- gain ability to work as a research team member and become proficient in the use of advanced equipment used in environmental analysis, including gas chromatography (GC), high pressure liquid chromatography (HPLC), ion chromatography (IC) and inductively coupled plasma spectrometry (ICP) - evaluate and discuss sources of local and regional environmental threats and perform impact assessment studies - demonstrate knowledge of the fundamentals of environmental modeling, environmental monitoring techniques and risk assessment - evaluate the ethical, social, civic, cultural and political dimensions as they relate to environmental issues - produce written and oral reports using resources found in the scientific literature governments and private industries have begun to recognize the importance of conservation, recycling and environmental awareness.
 The Bachelor of Science in Environmental Sciences program at American University of Sharjah gives students an understanding of these issues, the skills needed to function as an environmental science professional and the necessary undergraduate education to pursue a graduate program in environmental sciences.
-Environmental scientists, biologists, chemists and physicists participate in the instruction of the core and concentration requirements for this maior.
+Environmental scientists, biologists, chemists and physicists participate in the instruction of the core and concentration requirements for this major.